myTerminal/myterminal-cli/README.md

 You can also start *myterminal* without supplying the configuration file path, in which case it will start with a configuration file named *myterminal-configs.json* placed at your home (~/) directory.
 If the file does not exist, it will be created when the application is started for the first time.

-**Note:** Since the upgrade to version 2, *myterminal* uses an entirely new interface.
-In order to use the old one, type `myterminal-cli-legacy` instead.
+**Note:** Since the upgrade to version 2, *myterminal* uses an entirely new interface which does not work well on Windows.
+Hence *myterminal* starts in legacy mode in Windows, which means almost the same functionality, with the old interface.

 ## Configuration